serverless/blog/posts/2017-10-04-serverless-express-rest-api.md

 ---
 title: Deploy a REST API using Serverless, Express, and Node.js
-description: Learn how to use the popular Express.js framework to deploy a REST API with Serverless
+description: Learn how to use the popular Express.js framework to deploy a REST API with Serverless, DynamoDB, + API Gateway
 date: 2017-10-04
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/express.png